-Episcia is related to the African Violet and it is part of the Gesneriaceae family of plants.
-It is native to Central and South America more particularly Colombia and Venezuela.
+Episcia is related to African Violet.
+It is part of the Gesneriaceae family of plants.
+It is native to Central and South America.
+More particularly Colombia and Venezuela.
 Episcia is a herbaceous perennial.
-It is also known as Trailing or Flame Violets.
-The name is derived from Greek meaning shaded.
+It is also known as Trailing Violets or Flame Violets.
+The name Espicia is derived from the Greek meaning “shaded”.

-Episcia plant likes to be kept in moist soil but not wet user peat moss with perlite for better drainage or African Violet mix is usually adequate.
-Also humidity is important.
-Propagate Episcia by runners it produces runners just like strawberries.
+Propagate Episcia by runners.
+It produces runners just like strawberries.
 It is also possible to propagate by seed or leaves.
 Seeds usually germinate in 1.5 to 3 weeks.
 Watch out for aphids, fungus, or gnats.